How To Move To Mexico – Perfecto

 According to data from the U.S. State Department, between January 2022 and June 2022, there were 115 deaths of U.S. citizens, of which 25 were homicides.
 The largest number of deaths in the time period was as a result of vehicle accidents, with unspecified accidents also accounting for 25.

 25!
 Note that there were over 25,000,000 American visitors to Mexico in 2022.
-Do the math.
+Do the math on your odds of being targeted.

-Moving To Mexico Was a Good Idea
+The Move To Mexico – It Was a Rather Good Idea

-I published my second business book last year… “How To Build A Kick-Ass Advertising Agency”.
+I published my second business book last year… “How To Build A Kick-Ass Advertising Agency.”

 Back to Mexico…

-By the way, check out my two-year San Miguel de Allende photography series, La Gente.
+By the way, check out my two-year San Miguel de Allende portrait photography series, La Gente.
 Please pass it on, especially to Americans.

 My Original 2016 Blog Post About the Why and How To Move To Mexico